 In 2020, Halsey's album Manic topped my best albums of the year list.

-Learning more about Halsey herself made me appreciate her more as an artist and as a person.
+Learning more about Halsey herself made me appreciate her more.

 Halsey understands.

-Released on October 25th, 2024 The Great Impersonator hit my ears as a call back to the Halsey we heard on Manic moreso than 2021's If I Can't Have Love, I Want Power.
-With softer tones and melody's rather than an industrial driven anthems Halsey highlights her vulnerable side in a vulnerable way once again on this album.
-The singer who's always changing her appearance, on and off stage, took her chameleon like fashion approach one step further.
-She fully encapsulated the album title with promotional press photos of herself made up as different music icons from across generations.
-From Dolly Parton to Aliah to David Bowie and Bruce Springstein, she pulled off each look flawlessly.
+With softer tones and melodies rather than industrial driven anthems, Halsey highlights her vulnerable side in a vulnerable way once again on this album.
+The singer who's always changing her appearance on and off stage, took her chameleon like fashion approach one step further on this one.
+She fully encapsulated the album title with promotional press photos of herself made up as different music icons from across generations: Dolly Parton to Aaliyah to David Bowie and Bruce Springstein, she pulled off each look flawlessly.

 Halsey's The Great Impersonator album cover |